-Spicy honey garlic shrimp is a delicious keto-friendly meal that can be made in under 20 minutes.
+Spicy honey garlic shrimp is a delicious meal that can be made in under 20 minutes.
 The lip-smacking honey garlic sauce has sriracha to give it an added spicy boost!

 (Please read the entire post for detailed step-by-step instructions and tips)